python-discord/bot/tests/README.md

 # Testing our Bot

 Our bot is one of the most important tools we have for running our community.
-As we don't want that tool tool break, we decided that we wanted to write unit tests for it.
+As we don't want that tool break, we decided that we wanted to write unit tests for it.
 We hope that in the future, we'll have a 100% test coverage for the bot.
 This guide will help you get started with writing the tests needed to achieve that.

 _**Note:** This is a practical guide to getting started with writing tests for our bot, not a general introduction to writing unit tests in Python.
 If you're looking for a more general introduction, you may like Corey Schafer's [Python Tutorial: Unit Testing Your Code with the unittest Module](https://www.youtube.com/watch?v=6tNS--WetLI) or Ned Batchelder's PyCon talk [Getting Started Testing](https://www.youtube.com/watch?v=FxSsnHeWQBY)._